alexfigliolia/metrics/README.md

 ```
 With less than 10 lines of code, we've implemented a metric that times the interactivity of our Home Screen, preloads secondary content, and sends the results to a backend server!

 But let's take this one step further.
-The metric above effectively records the duration of the `/user-data` request and the content rendering.
+The metric above effectively records the duration of the `/user-data` request and the content rendering on the screen.
 Let's instead, allow the metric to begin recording as soon as the browser navigates to the `HomePage`.

-To do this, we need to add two lines of code to our metric:
+To do this, we need to add two lines of code to our metric's declaration:
 ```typescript
 // First let's import the PageLoadPlugin import { Metric, PageLoadPlugin } from "@figliolia/metrics";